GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

     <p class="usa-alert__text">
       Follow OPM's six basic standards for issuing an alternative authentication for individuals who do not require a suitability determination or security clearance.</p>
       <ol>
-        <li>1.
-The individual is not known or reasonably suspected of being a terrorist.
-This includes checking names against law enforcement records.<</li>
+        <li>The individual is unknown or reasonably suspected of being a terrorist.
+This includes checking names against law enforcement records.</li>
-        <li>2.
-The employer is unable to verify the individual's claimed identity.</li>
+        <li>The employer cannot verify the individual's claimed identity.</li>
-        <li>3.
-There is a reasonable basis to believe the individual has submitted fraudulent information concerning their identity.
+        <li>There is a reasonable basis to believe the individual has submitted fraudulent information concerning their identity.
 A reasonable basis to believe occurs when a disinterested observer, with knowledge of the same facts and circumstances, would reasonably reach the same conclusion.</li>
-        <li>4.
-There is a reasonable basis to believe the individual will attempt to gain unauthorized access to classified documents, information protected by the Privacy Act, proprietary information, or other sensitive or protected information.</li>
+        <li>There is a reasonable basis to believe the individual will attempt to gain unauthorized access to classified documents, information protected by the Privacy Act, proprietary information, or other sensitive or protected information.</li>
-        <li>5.
-There is a reasonable basis to believe the individual will use an identity credential outside the workplace unlawfully or inappropriately.</li>
+        <li>There is a reasonable basis to believe the individual will use an identity credential outside the workplace unlawfully or inappropriately.</li>
-        <li>6.
-There is a reasonable basis to believe the individual will use Federally-controlled information systems unlawfully, make unauthorized modifications to such systems, corrupt or destroy such systems, or engage in inappropriate uses of such systems.</li>
+        <li>There is a reasonable basis to believe the individual will use Federally-controlled information systems unlawfully, make unauthorized modifications to such systems, corrupt or destroy such systems, or engage in inappropriate uses of such systems.</li>
       </ol>
   </div>
 </div>

 Once we identify the authenticator gaps, we can identify the primary use cases of our holistic strategy.
-There are five primary use cases where a phishing-resistant option can close gaps.
+There are five primary use cases where a phishing-resistant option can close gaps

+**Workforce Identity Use Case**

-1. Alternative authenticator or “I don’t have a card reader” - This is the primary use case to replace exception authenticators like passwords or OTPs.
+1.	**Alternative authenticator or “I don’t have a card reader”** - This is the primary use case to replace exception authenticators like passwords or OTPs.
 This use case includes mobile device or application access where a certificate-based authentication option is unavailable or untenable.
 Agencies deploy an alternative authenticator like a platform authenticator as an always available option.
 Some agencies deploy Derived PIV.
-2. Back–up authenticator or “I don’t have my PIV credential” - This use case user doesn't have a PIV credential yet, meaning it hasn’t been delivered as a new issuance or a replacement.
+2.	**Back–up authenticator or “I don’t have my PIV credential”** - This use case user doesn't have a PIV credential yet, meaning it hasn’t been delivered as a new issuance or a replacement.
 This use case replaces an exception policy authenticator with a phishing-resistant option until the user has their PIV credential.
 Some agencies deploy PIV Interoperable or agency-specific alternative tokens as well.
-3. Ineligible PIV user or “I can’t get a PIV credential” - This use case covers the user community outside the OPM credentialing standards.
+3.	**Ineligible PIV user or “I can’t get a PIV credential”** - This use case covers the user community outside the OPM credentialing standards.
 This community includes short-term employees, contractors, partners, and users who do not meet the continuous six-month access requirement.
 Some agencies deploy PIV Interoperable, agency–specific alternative tokens, or username/password and OTP.
-4. Technology limitations – Any certificate–based authenticator has challenges and limitations, as outlined in the 101 section.
+4. **Technology limitations** – Any certificate–based authenticator has challenges and limitations, as outlined in the 101 section.
 Cloud applications and mobile devices usually do not natively support certificate–based options without 3rd party tools.
+Partner applications are another example where maintaining a Federal PKI trust store is an untenable activity or creates user friction in using your applications.

+**Public Identity Use Case**<br>
-5. Mission application for public users - The Federal Zero Trust Strategy recognizes that phishing-resistant authenticators are not just a workforce challenge but should also be an option for public users.
+5. **Mission application for public users** - The Federal Zero Trust Strategy recognizes that phishing-resistant authenticators are not just a workforce challenge but should also be an option for public users.
 Agencies should consider adding a phishing–resistant option to public-facing websites.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">